Asduveneck/algorithm_prep/Algorithm_notes/p_04_memoization.md

   Take home message:

 You have to conceptually understand why your code is inefficient.
 If you know it's inefficient due to some repetitive, you can duplicate it.
+Memoization is formulaic, and all you are doing is creating an object to store results, and return them if it's in the object you made.
+It's easy.
 Worry about your own current stack frame.
 If you try to memoize another frame, you may duplicate keys in your tree, which defeats the purpose and efficiency of memoization.